iWasAWizard/BEND/docs/BEND_Quickstart.md

 The next step is to download the models you want to use.
 We have separate scripts for downloading full-repository models (for vLLM) and single-file GGUF models (for KoboldCPP).

 1.  **Download the vLLM Model:**
     Use the `download-hf-model.sh` script with the Hugging Face repository ID.
-This will clone the entire model repository into the `models/` directory.
     ```bash
     # Download the Llama 3 model repository
     ./scripts/download-hf-model.sh "meta-llama/Meta-Llama-3-8B-Instruct"
     ```

 2.  **Download the KoboldCPP Model:**
     Use the `download-gguf-model.sh` script with the `key` from `models.yaml`.
-This downloads just the single `.gguf` file needed by KoboldCPP.
     ```bash
     # Download the GGUF version of Llama 3
     ./scripts/download-gguf-model.sh llama3